 Section I. Medicaid Managed Care Rates 4.
-Special Contract Provisions Related to Payment 19 ovisions Related to Payment 19 maximum dollar amount of the pass-through payment amounts per plan(s). mitted under 42 C.F.R. § 438.6(d) within its contracts with managed care ii.
+Special Contract Provisions Related to Payment19 maximum dollar amount of the pass-through payment amounts permitted under 42 C.F.R. § 438.6(d) within its contracts with managed care plan(s). ii.
 Appropriate Documentation Documentation Reference a.
 The rate certification and supporting documentation must include a description of each existing pass-through payment incorporated into the rates for this rating period.
-An adequate description includes at least the following for each pass-through payment: A description of the pass-through payment, including the provider type (e.g., hospital, nursing facility, or physician).
-A description of how the pass-through payment will be paid (e.g., an aggregate payment or a PMPM amount where the final aggregate payment varies based on actual enrollment).
-The amount of the pass-through payment, both in total and on a per member per month basis (if applicable).
-The providers receiving the pass-through payment.
-The financing mechanism for the pass-through payment including the following:31 A description of the non-federal share of the pass-through payment, including the amount of the non-federal share financing.
-For example, the funds for the non-federal share may be from state legislative appropriations to the Medicaid agency, N/A
+An adequate description includes at least the following for each pass-through payment: i.
+A description of the pass-through payment, including the provider type (e.g., hospital, nursing facility, or physician). ii.
+A description of how the pass-through payment will be paid (e.g., an aggregate payment or a PMPM amount where the final aggregate payment varies based on actual enrollment). iii.
+The amount of the pass-through payment, both in total and on a per member per month basis (if applicable). iv.
+The program(s) that includes the pass-through payment. v.
+The providers receiving the pass-through payment. vi.
+The financing mechanism for the pass-through payment including the following:31 A. A description of the non-federal share of the pass-through government entity), provider taxes, or some other mechanism used by the state to provide the non-Federal share.